 What Is Spyware?

-Lawyers define the term “sensitive information” as data, the incorrect use of which might violate personal privacy and human rights correspondingly.
+Lawyers define the term “sensitive information” as personal data, with respect to any information about an individual which if used incorrectly might lead to violation of privacy and human rights correspondingly.

 - Screen Content Monitoring;